 Tradr App is the first service for Betfair Exchange able to analyse sports, find the edge and bet for you.Start Trading

-Big Data, AI, and Sports Betting - Changing the Game
+Artificial Intelligence in Sports Betting and Big Data - Changing the Game

 Today, the fact that the combination of Big Data and AI is primed for use in sports betting seems obvious.
 However, it is only recently, due to the extraordinary advances in technology, that we are finally in a position to offer you the first Artificial Intelligence for Betfair exchange.